Last updated: Jan-22-2023

 From any asset view (e.g. from a folder, search results, another existing collection, etc.), select one or more assets and click Add to collection from the asset toolbar.
 In the Add to Collection dialog box, enter the name of your new collection, click the new collection name and click Add.
 This creates the new collection and adds the selected asset(s) to it.
 In the confirmation message, you can click Browse to navigate to the new collection.

 - All users with admin roles can create collections.
-Users with the Media Library user role must be given permissions to Create Collections by the account administrator.
+Users with the Media Library user role must be given permissions to Create collections by the DAM administrator.

 - A collection can contain a maximum of 1000 assets.